 What advice do you have to people who aspire to start with triathlon?

 Start where you are and have fun with it.
-The potential of improvement is huge but the work is hard and the reward high.
+The potential for improvement is huge but the work is hard and the reward high.

 Any beginner-friendly performance tips?